Key takeaways

 How much does adding PiP to a calling app usually cost?

 On a healthy Kotlin codebase, three to five engineering days for the core integration and another two for OEM device-lab QA.
-Our agent-assisted engineering compresses the typical timeline.
+Our agent-assisted engineering compresses that timeline.
 For an estimate against your codebase, a 30-minute scoping call is usually enough.

 Notifications